-Whether you live in Macomb and already have dental implants or you’re considering getting them, it’s important that you know about the risk factors that periodontal disease adds to the equation.
+Whether you live in Galesburg and already have dental implants or you’re considering getting them, it’s important that you know about the risk factors that periodontal disease adds to the equation.
 Periodontal disease often referred to as gum disease, is a reason why our doctors might tell those interested in dental implants that they aren’t a candidate for them.
 This is because the ideal dental implants patient should be a non-smoker who is in good medical and oral health.

 What Is Periodontal Disease?

-Periodontal disease is an infection that often occurs in the gums of many men and women in Macomb.
+Periodontal disease is an infection that often occurs in the gums of many men and women in Galesburg.
 While it’s usually caused by not practicing proper oral hygiene, in some cases it can be caused by genetics, no matter how regimented the patient is in caring for his or her teeth and gums.
 Periodontal disease can start with inflamed gums that sometimes bleed, then progress to gums that develop deep pockets of pus, and even turn into situations that cause affected patients to lose teeth or jawbone tissue!

 We take pride in treating our patients like friends and family, and as such our focus is on your optimal health and well-being.
 Which is why we want to stress how serious periodontal disease is.
 We generally prefer that our dental implant patients have healthy gums before moving forward with the placement of dental implants.
 But just because suffer from gum disease doesn’t mean that dental implants are off the table for good.
-The great news is that for our patients in Macomb, periodontal disease is treatable and that with the proper treatment plan its effects can be reversed and you can become a candidate for dental implants.
+The great news is that for our patients in Galesburg, periodontal disease is treatable and that with the proper treatment plan its effects can be reversed and you can become a candidate for dental implants.